Here are some ideas that you can use as part of creative writing activities with your children:

-The following activity is great fun, and usually produces great results, but must be used with caution.
-Only try it with a class you are comfortable with, and who you think will cope with the situation.
-Also try to add a little humour where possible, ensuring that the children are aware that it's not real - you're just pretending!
+The following activity is great fun and usually produces great results, but it must be used with caution.
+Only try it with a class you are comfortable with and who you think will cope with the situation.
+Also, try to add a little humour where possible, ensuring that the children are aware that it’s not real – you’re just pretending!

 Choose a name for a missing person (e.g. “Paul”), making sure that this is not the name of someone in the class.
 Before the lesson, put a chair in an empty space in the classroom.
 For the purposes of the lesson, pretend that this space is where “Paul” normally sits.

 Ask the children where “Paul” is.
 They will probably look at you as though you are mad, but continually ask them where “Paul” is today.
 Tell them that he normally sits in his space (point to the empty chair) and that he was there yesterday, but he isn’t there today.
 Insist that they tell you where he is.
 Hopefully, someone will make up a reason why “Paul” isn’t in today.
 Argue with them, saying that you have heard differently.
 Ask if anyone knows anything else.
 Ask who was the last person to see him.
 Continue like this for a while, with the children explaining where he is.